arvidn/libtorrent/docs/manual.rst

 of peers we know of in total, including banned peers and peers that we have failed to connect to.

-``connect_candidates`` is the number of peers in this torrent's peer list that is a candidate to be connected to. i.e. It has fewer connect attempts than the max fail count, it is not a seed if we are a seed, it is not banned etc. If this is 0, it means we don't know of any more peers that we can try.

 ``total_done`` is the total number of bytes of the file(s) that we have.
 All this does not necessarily has to be downloaded during this session (that's ``total_payload_download``).